-Renewable Systems Interconnection
+Renewable Systems Integration

-As the nation moves toward an energy market with greater use of wind energy, it is becoming more important for gird operators to understand how they can reliably integrate large quantities of wind energy into routine system operations.
+As the nation moves toward an energy market with greater use of wind energy, it is becoming more important for grid operators to understand how they can reliably integrate large quantities of wind energy into routine system operations.

 Research Project Highlights

-The program works to improve the current state of the art in wind forecasting, one of the most beneficial strategies for mitigating wind variability and uncertainty, by providing data for forecast verification, improving forecast accuracy, and evaluating the best methods for presenting forecast data to system operators.
+The program works to improve the current state of the art in wind forecasting—one of the most beneficial strategies for mitigating wind variability and uncertainty—by providing data for forecast verification, improving forecast accuracy, and evaluating the best methods for presenting forecast data to system operators.
 The program also works to provide accurate measurements and representations of the wind resource at modern wind turbine hub heights.